awslabs/aws-encryption-sdk-specification/framework/kms-keyring.md

   the input [encryption materials](structures.md#encryption-materials).
 - `GrantTokens`: this keyring's [grant tokens](#grant-tokens)

-If the call to [KMS Encrypt](#kms-encrypt) does not succeed OnEncrypt MUST fail.
+If the call to [AWS KMS Encrypt](#aws-kms-encrypt) does not succeed OnEncrypt MUST fail.

-If the call succeeds, OnEncrypt MUST do the following with the response from [KMS Encrypt](#kms-encrypt):
+If the call succeeds, OnEncrypt MUST do the following with the response from [AWS KMS Encrypt](#aws-kms-encrypt):

 - append a new [encrypted data key](structures.md#encrypted-data-key) to the encrypted data key list in the [encryption materials](structures.md#encryption-materials), constructed as follows: